sidcastro/colorfu/README.md

 On a different terminal window to set up your frontend, do the following:
 1. run `yarn install`
-    1. If this gives you issues, run `nvm use stable` (you can add the nvm version to .nvmrc to save the version to this project and so you can run `nvm use` for next timw)
+    1. If this gives you issues, run `nvm use stable` (you can add the nvm version to .nvmrc to save the version to this project and so you can run `nvm use` for next time)
 1. run `yarn run start`